"JUST HITTING ANOTHER

 Another Perfect Example

-Broken Cross and
+of a Broken Cross and

 Insanity in the Church: